stpaultim/uc_stripe/README.txt

 This is an Ubercart payment gateway module for Stripe.
+It maintains PCI SAQ A compliance which allows Stripe, the payment processor, to handle prcoessing and storing of payment card details.

 Versions of the Stripe PHP Library and Stripe API that this module currently supports are found in uc_stripe_libraries_info() in uc_stripe.module.